delta-db/deltadb/README.md

 Status
 ---

 The core engine is functioning well and demonstrates offline capabilities for creating users, roles, policies, databases, collections and docs.
-The project is undergoing some refactoring and documentation and examples will be available shortly.
+Documentation and examples will be available shortly.

 Main Principles